aaikedw/fada-import-specs/FADA-import-specs-new.md

 -- Check for accidental use of “o” instead of “0” and vice versa.
 E.g. use of “o” in year (199o), use of “0” in latin-only fields (spin0sus).
 Replace where detected.

 - Check whether mandatory fields are present (see overview of DwC-field recommendations as discussed under 4.1) - if error WARNING **mandatory field(s) missing** field_name, no further processing possible

+Note: Originally the Excel overview was constructed more from the perspective of the data provider.
+During a discussion with Sylvain Renaudier on 6/8/15 we realised that it would not be usefull to generate warnings for every single missing field which is labeled as mandatory.
+This designation as “Mandatory” was therefore reviewed and updated in the Excel-file [./DwC-file_processing/DwC-AquaRES_field_selection-with_FADA_mapping-v1.1.xlsx](./DwC-file_processing/DwC-AquaRES_field_selection-with_FADA_mapping-v1.1.xlsx).

 - Check whether content of fields corresponds to the expected format - if error WARNING **format error** and show line + highlight field, present dropdown menu allowing to ignore/consider empty/edit the field;
 -- namePublishedInYear should be of the format 1999a, i.e. 4 digits and optionally one latin character [a-z].
 The 4 digits should be >1730 and <current year + 1.
 -- The fields kingdom, family, genus, specificEpithet, infraspecificEpithet should only contain latin characters [a-z], accented characters are not permitted